larammerce/docs/8.x/theme-development/representative.md

 In the upcoming section, the function "representative_is_enabled()" will be utilized, and an explanation of its workings will be provided.

-A directive is used in `larammerce-theme/public/views/auth-mobile-register.blade.php` to include the contents of the `_register-representative.blade.php` file:
+A directive is used in `larammerce-theme/public/views/auth-mobile-register.blade.php` file to include the contents of the `_register-representative.blade.php` file:

 ```php
   @include("_register-representative") #line 65